 - The ABCDE (Awakening/Breathing Coordination, Delirium monitoring and Early exercise/mobility) bundle has been used to prevent and manage delirium in ICU settings (6).

 Pharmacologic Treatments: There is no clear consensus about the role of medications to treat delirium.
 Antipsychotic medications have long been used to treat delirium.
-An early, low-quality study comparing haloperidol to lorazepam in HIV patients with delirium suggested superiority (7).
+An early, low-quality study in HIV patients with delirium suggested haloperidol, but not lorazepam was superior than placebo at managing delirium symptoms (7).
 However, subsequent research has not clearly shown that antipsychotics shorten the duration of delirium or reduce the agitation and morbidity associated with it (8-11).
 Interpreting the research is challenging, given that there are multiple different antipsychotic agents available, a wide range of doses, various patient populations, different outcomes of interest, and unresolved questions about whether pharmacologic treatment should differ based on a hyperactive vs hypoactive delirium type.
 The following bullet points encapsulate the challenges in interpreting the evidence with regards to the pharmacologic treatment of delirium.

 - A placebo-controlled trial (9) of inpatients in hospice or palliative care unit settings and another placebo-controlled study (10) of patients in an intensive care unit, found no significant difference with either ziprasidone or risperidone (second generation antipsychotics) or haloperidol (a first-generation antipsychotic) in alleviating delirium symptoms, duration, or severity.